lmickes/pyWitness/manual/source/introduction.rst

 Background to the pyWitness and the code
 ----------------------------------------

-To keep a consistent set of analysis tools for eyewitness data it is important to keep a flexible internal data format.
+Our goal with pyWitness is to create a consistent set of analysis tools for any eyewitness memory researcher to use for lineup data.
+Importantly, there is a flexible internal data format.

 Internal data format
 ^^^^^^^^^^^^^^^^^^^^